lgmorand/Migrate-VM-with-temp-disk/README.md

 ## Improvments

-The script must be adapted depending on your need. if you want to batch lot of VM, if they have several disks or constraints like extension but this script is a good start.
+The script must be adapted depending on your need. if you want to batch a lot of VMs, if they have several disks or constraints like extension but this script is a good start.